-Car insurance goes up by about 50% after an accident, on average, according to WalletHub's research.
+Car insurance can go up by anywhere from 0% to 70% or more after an accident, according to WalletHub’s research.
 The exact amount that a driver’s insurance goes up after an accident depends on a few factors, including the driver’s insurance company, the state, the extent of the damage, and who was at fault.

 Key Things to Know About Insurance Increases After an Accident

-- Car insurance premiums go up by nearly 50% after an accident, on average.
+- Car insurance premiums increase by an average of about 50% after an accident.

 - Your rate will not increase until you renew your policy.